 David Bowie died on January 10th, 2016.
 In the wake of his death, artists across disciplines paid tribute to the legacy his unique spirit has left on art.
 The following tribute is a cenotaph to the afterlife of an artist whose music provided inspiration through her teenage years.

-David Bowie positioned himself as a cultural outsider, intentionally just beyond the territorial fringe of pop culture.
-From his satellite position he could observe relatively undisturbed, and when ready, intervene in the flow of pop culture with deliberate and thoughtful work, thereby altering its course.
+David Bowie positioned himself as a cultural outsider, just beyond the fringe of pop culture's territory.
+From this satellite position, he could observe, create, and through his work, intervene.

-Sited on the border just between the light and dark sides of the moon - between our known world and the alien, the empty structure poses a challenge back to humanity.
+And, sited in a crater on the border just between the light and dark sides of the moon - between our world and the alien, the empty structure poses a challenge back to humanity.

 And, hopefully in this proposal raise questions of how afterlife and art may negotiate creative impulse between our world and the unknown?
 And how we, as artists, may inhabit the liminal space between the human and infinite.